 In Cloud Standards, Marvin Waschke discusses important existing and future cloud standards.
 For an engineer's work, an architect designing cloud systems, a product manager collecting and evaluating products or an executive evaluating the feasibility of a project, Cloud Standards provides a wealth of information in unprecedented detail.

-For existing standards, the book focuses on how they are used, providing practical advice to engineers who are constructing clouds and services to be deployed on clouds.
-For future standards, the focus is on why a standard is needed, what the benefits will be, and what is being done now to fill the gap.
+For existing standards, Cloud Standards focuses on how they are used, providing practical advice to engineers who are constructing clouds and services to be deployed on clouds.
+For future standards, the focus is on why a standard is needed, what the benefits will be and what is being done now to fill the gap.

-The book also provides insight into cloud implementations, which can be seen as the culmination of many trends in software and hardware engineering.
-Much of the foundation for these developments have been crystallized in the form of standards like TCP/IP (Transmission Control Protocol/Internet Protocol) and HTTP (Hypertext Transmission Protocol).
-The book leads readers to understand how these contribute to and affect cloud implementations.
+The book also provides insight into cloud implementations, which Waschke posits as the culmination of many trends in software and hardware engineering.
+Much of the foundation for these developments has been crystallized in the form of standards like TCP/IP and HTTP, and Waschke discusses how these contribute to and affect cloud implementations.

-- How to apply the standards once they are identified, and the strengths of specific standards.
+- How to apply the standards once they are identified as well as the strengths of specific standards

-is aimed at trained software engineers, architects, product managers, and knowledgeable executives who are accustomed to working in an enterprise IT environment.
-Readers will be aided by familiarity with basic programming practices and common software engineering tools like Java and XML, although this knowledge is not required.
+Cloud Standards is aimed at trained software engineers, architects, product managers and knowledgeable executives who are accustomed to working in an enterprise IT environment.
+Readers will be aided by familiarity with basic programming practices and common software engineering tools like Java® and XML, although this knowledge is not required.